Skip to main content

 Upcoming workshops

-Currently, all of the workshops I organise are hosted under the projects SHAREing and HAI-End which both feed into the SHAREing webpage.
+Currently, most of the workshops I organise are hosted under the projects SHAREing and HAI-End which both feed into the SHAREing webpage.

 My annual Durham HPC Days conference now has a dedicated website.
 This website also provides links to previous editions.